yashkhatri/lyo.designer/User-Manual-for-Domain-Specification-Modelling.md

 *Resource Properties*.

-![An example domain specification diagram](LyoToolchainModel-SpecificationDiagram.png "An example domain specification diagram"){width="800"}
+![An example domain specification diagram](images/LyoToolchainModel-SpecificationDiagram.png "An example domain specification diagram")

 1. Using the **tools pallet** (located on the right), create any number of **Domain Specifications**.